kanootoko/digitalModel_problems/problemapi/README.md

 ### Endpoints

-At this moment there are 4 endpoints:
+At this moment there are some main endpoints:

 * **/api**: returns HAL description of API provided
 * **/api/problems/search** : takes parameters by query or inside the body as JSON.
 You can set _minDate_ and/or _maxDate_
     in format `YYYY-MM-DD`, _status_, _firstCoord_ and _secondCoord_ in format `latitude,longitude`, _category_, _subcategory_,
     _municipality_, _region_, _limit_.
 At least one parameter must be set.
-  Returns a list of problems descriptions, coordinates and statuses corresponding to request, limited by 100000 by default.
+  Returns a list of problems descriptions, coordinates and statuses corresponding to request, limited by 100000 by default (limit=0 to turn limiting off).
     Also each of the entities has their link to get full information.
-* **/api/ranking/** : takes parameters by query or inside the body as JSON.
-You should set _firstCoord_ and _secondCoord_ in format
-    `latitude,longitude`.
-  Returns 4 ranking results: safety, physical comfort, feelings comfort and total rank of given territory based on problems
 * **/api/problems/:problemID** : returns single problem information.
 It should not be used by id as it is, link should come from
   /problems/search result list.
+* **/api/evaluation/polygon** : takes parameters by query or inside the body as JSON.
+You should set _firstCoord_ and _secondCoord_ in format
+    `latitude,longitude`.
+  Returns 4 evaluation results: safety, physical comfort, esthetic comfort and total evaluation value of given territory based on problems
+  * **/api/evaluation/municipalities** : returns polygon evaluation of all of the municipalities
+  * **/api/evaluation/regions** : returns polygon evaluation of all of the regions
+* **/api/evaluation/objects** : takes type of object to evaluate (building. yard, maf, water, greenzone, uds) and coordinates bounds, returns list of evaluated objects with 4 evaluation results
 * **/api/groups/:labelName** : returns list of unique values in given label and number of problems having those values.
   It is used to get statuses, categories and subcategories.

-Also with no parameters URIs {/, /api/groups, /api/ranking and /api/problems/search} will return HTML with a bit of description
+Also with no parameters URIs {/, /api/groups, /api/evaluation/polygon, /api/evaluation/objects and /api/problems/search}
+  will return HTML with a bit of description

 ### Output format